 Whether working with a closed or open system, it is important to monitor levels to ensure that you have created the ideal environment for your plants to thrive.
 It is quintessential to have a measurement tool to gauge your CO2 ppm levels and it is recommended to install a regulator to disperse the CO2 as needed and in a controlled fashion.
-To allow the garden to be less time consuming for the grower, there are automatic regulators and controllers that measure the CO2 ppm and release the gas as needed.
+To allow the garden to be less time-consuming for the grower, some automatic regulators and controllers that measure the CO2 ppm and release the gas as needed.

 Product Variations and Recommendations